How To Buy Running Shorts – The Complete Guide

 Sunlight contains rays of ultraviolet radiation, which can cause a plethora of skin issues, such as sunburn, premature aging, and skin cancer.

-Just like SPF or Sun Protection Factor, the rating system is used for sunscreen products.
+Just like SPF or Sun Protection Factor, the rating system used for sunscreen products.
 The higher the UPF rating, the better sun protection.

 I’d recommend clothing that features UPF 50+, which is the highest-rated UPF certification and blocks out roughly more than 98 percent of UVA and UVB rays.